idaholab/virtual_test_bed/doc/content/msfr/griffin_pgh_model.md

 This model does not include a friction force for the other blocks so no kernel needs to be specified for those blocks.

-The sixth term is a constant body force,

-!listing /msfr/steady/msfr_ns.i block=FVKernels/pump

-The conservation of momentum in the $y$-direction is analogous, but it also includes the Boussinesq approximation in order to capture the effect of buoyancy.
-Note that this extra term is needed because of the approximation that the fluid density is uniform and constant,
+The conservation of momentum in the $y$-direction is analogous, but it also includes the Boussinesq approximation in order to capture the effect of buoyancy and a body force in the pump region.
+Note that the Boussinesq term  is needed because of the approximation that the fluid density is uniform and constant,

 \begin{equation}
   \nabla \cdot \rho \vec{u} v + \frac{\partial}{\partial y} P
   - \left( \mu + \mu_t \right) \nabla^2 v - f_{\text{fric}, y}
-  - \rho \alpha \vec{g} \left( T - T_0 \right) = 0
+  - f_{\text{pump}} - \rho \alpha \vec{g} \left( T - T_0 \right) = 0
 \end{equation}

-where $\alpha$ is the expansion coefficient, $T$ is the fluid temperature, and
-$T_0$ is a reference temperature value.
+where f_{\text{pump}} is the pump head driving the flow, $\alpha$ is the expansion coefficient, $T$ is the fluid temperature, and $T_0$ is a reference temperature value.
+The heat exchanger friction factor and the pump head are tuned such that the imposed mass flow rate is ~18500 kg/s.

 For each kernel describing the $x$-momentum equation, there is a corresponding kernel for the $y$-momentum equation.
-The additional Boussinesq kernel for this equation is,
+The additional Boussinesq kernel and the pump kernel for this equation are,

 !listing /msfr/steady/msfr_ns.i block=FVKernels/v_buoyancy

+!listing /msfr/steady/msfr_ns.i block=FVKernels/pump

 Boundary conditions include standard velocity wall functions at the walls to account for the non-linearity of the velocity in the boundary layer given the